 Always run a test print to check your printer for errors before creating any important sublimation designs.

 As mentioned, the process for sublimating images is largely the same as standard sublimation, only the image should be of the highest possible resolution that your printer can achieve.
-Remember that the design will be mirrored when it printers, and to put the flipped side down on the chosen substrate.
+Remember that the design will be mirrored when it prints, and to put the flipped side down on the chosen substrate.
 Here’s a step-by-step guide using a polyester t-shirt as an example:

 I’d love to say that sublimation works perfectly every time.
 However, in reality, there are some issues that you can run into if you aren’t careful.
 I’ve detailed the most common ones, and how you can avoid them: